 At the BSA/WIP meeting, the benefits counselor provides an overview of the customer’s SSA disability benefit program and associated health care, as well as detailed information on how anticipated or current earned income will affect SSA disability cash and other benefits.
 Generic fact sheets about the customer’s SSA disability program, Medicaid/Medicare, and other benefits programs may be offered for additional information.
 All questions and concerns in the VR1512 Benefits and Work Incentives Planning Supports and Services Requested section must be specifically addressed in the BSA/WIP documentation.

-The use of HotDocs is required for work incentives planning and assistance (WIPA) BSA/WIPs.

-CPWIC– and WIP-C™–generated BSA/WIP documentation must contain each of the following seven sections in the order listed.
+BSA/WIP documentation must contain each of the following seven sections in the order listed.
 Each section must contain the information listed.

 Section One: Summary of Customer’s Current Situation